Trainer for Horsemanship: Mirjam Dunkel

 Hours in the saddle

 Build a relationship with your horse.
-This is the first step and at the same time my philosophy.
+That is the first step and also my philosophy.
 If your relationship is right, further training will be much easier and more lasting.
-In training you become a team.
-You have to build trust and understand each other.
-That's how both of you will progress.
+You become a team during training.
+You need to build trust and understand each other.
+That’s how you both get ahead.

 Little girl, big horses.

-I grew up with three siblings in Meiringen - in the middle of the Swiss Alps and surrounded by animals.
-We kept chickens, rabbits, a cat and a dog, with whom I spent every free minute.
-Every time the neighbor rode past our house with her horse, I ran over and was allowed to pet it.
+I grew up with three siblings in Meiringen – in the middle of the Swiss Alps and surrounded by animals.
+We kept chickens, rabbits, a cat and a dog, and I spent every spare minute with them.
+Every time the neighbor rode her horse past our house, I ran over and was allowed to stroke it.
 When I was six years old, my parents gave me my first riding lessons.
-I often saw that riding school horses were kept tied up in boxes and did not have a nice life.
+I often saw that riding school horses were kept tied up in stalls and didn’t have a good life.
 I felt sorry for them.
 My love for horses grew, and year after year I wished for one of my own.
-But unfortunately, there was never a mare, a stallion or a gelding under our tree at Christmas. 🙂
+But unfortunately, there was never a mare, stallion or gelding under our tree at Christmas.

-At the age of 17, a turning point came in my life.
-In Arizona, I was allowed to help out with a horse trainer.
+A turning point in my life came at the age of 17.
+I was allowed to help out with a horse trainer in Arizona.
 There I learned how to train different horses.
-Some of the animals that came to us were traumatized - one even had an ingrown halter.
-You could see the helplessness on many of them.
+Some of the animals that came to us were traumatized – one even had an ingrown halter.
+You could see the helplessness in many of them.
 But with our help, they slowly got better.
-And when they had the worst behind them, I felt great gratitude and genuine trust.
-That is what touches me deeply and what counts in the end.
+And when the worst was behind them, I felt great gratitude and genuine trust.
+That is what touches me deeply and what ultimately counts.

 Nobody is perfect, we all make mistakes.
-That's another reason why I constantly questioned my training.
-Little by little I got better.
-But again and again, new horses came along that did not respond to my system.
-I kept at it and learned.
-In the meantime I followed the call of my heart and returned to the ranch countless times.
-So I was able to train several horses over the years - young as well as traumatized ones.
+That’s another reason why I constantly questioned my training.
+Little by little, I got better.
+However, new horses kept coming along that didn’t respond to my system.
+I kept at it and kept learning.
+In the meantime, I followed the call of my heart and returned to the ranch countless times.
+Over the years, I have been able to train more than 100 horses – both young and traumatized.
+Additionally, on a ranch in the USA, I have trained ranch horses in the disciplines of cutting, trail, and reining.

 This is our story:

 I can learn new things at any time.
-Provided that I remain a beginner at my level.
+Provided I remain a beginner at my own level.

 There is something else ...

-Incredibly happy I am in nature on the road - as far away as possible from any civilization.
-So I have already several times not saddled a horse, but packed my backpack and went off into the wilderness.
+I love being out in nature – as far away from civilization as possible.
+That’s why I haven’t saddled up a horse several times, but instead packed my rucksack and set off into the wilderness.

 Newsletter: Get in the saddle online!